The U.S. Environmental Protection Agency (EPA) develops

 Area Designation Recommendations for the 2015 O

-3 NAAQS recommending portions of the County be designated nonattainment.
+3 NAAQS, recommending that only certain portions of the County be designated as nonattainment.
 On December 20, 2017, EPA issued its

-3 designations letter identifying portions of the County that would be designated nonattainment.
-Based on the availability of more recent monitoring data, on February 23, 2018, Clark County/NDEP revised its recommendation and submitted a
+3 NAAQS, identifying portions of the County to be designated as nonattainment.
+Subsequently, on February 23, 2018, Clark County, through the Nevada Division of Environmental Protection (NDEP), submitted a

-response to EPA's proposed designations requesting that only the Las Vegas Valley (HA 212) be designated nonattainment.
+revised recommendation based on updated monitoring data.
+This revision requested that only the Las Vegas Valley (HA 212) be designated as nonattainment.

-On June 4, 2018, EPA designated the Las Vegas Valley (HA 212) as a marginal nonattainment area for the 2015 O
+On June 4, 2018, EPA designated the Las Vegas Valley as a marginal nonattainment area for the 2015 O

 3 NAAQS, effective August 3, 2018 (

-3 NAAQS by the applicable marginal nonattainment date and reclassifying the area as a moderate nonattainment area (
+3 NAAQS by the applicable marginal nonattainment deadline.
+The rule reclassified the area as a moderate nonattainment area and established a new attainment deadline of August 3, 2024 (

 On May 21, 2012, EPA designated Clark County as attainment/unclassifiable for the 2008 O